dimk1301/Guides/test-guide.md

 * **OWASP ASVS:** Provides a checklist framework matrix used to build verifiable functional security controls directly into project acceptance criteria.
 * **Checkov:** Parses IaC (Terraform, Helm, Kubernetes YAML) to stop misconfigured privileges or risky settings from entering git history.
 The CI run (not the local hook) is the authoritative gate.
 * **Gitleaks:** Dedicated secrets-detection scanner, distinct from Checkov's IaC focus.
 Covers staged diffs, full history, and CI pushes.
-* **OWASP dep-scan:** A single tool covering two jobs that v1 of this guide treated as separate problems requiring separate tooling.
-Run in standard mode against the source tree, it performs **SCA** — inspecting open-source libraries for vulnerable dependencies and risky licenses.
+* **OWASP dep-scan:** Run in standard mode against the source tree, it performs **SCA** — inspecting open-source libraries for vulnerable dependencies and risky licenses.
 Run with the `--deep` flag against the **built container image**, it additionally generates an OS-package SBOM and checks it for CVEs — covering the job a tool like Trivy or Grype would otherwise be needed for.
 One tool, one SBOM/VEX pipeline, one place to govern: SecObserve.
 * **OWASP ZAP (Baseline Scan):** Free, open-source DAST tool.
 Run against a staging deployment before promotion, it tests the live application for issues that are invisible to static analysis — broken auth flows, session handling, security headers, live configuration drift.
 * **SecObserve (Governance Hub):** Vulnerability and License Management system acting as the central orchestrator for findings and supply-chain risk.
   * Ingests SBOMs (application-layer from standard dep-scan runs, OS-layer from `--deep` runs) and configuration/DAST reports.